warofants/wwa/src/main/java/com/worldwarofants/game/assets/readme.txt

 Store assets in this folder.

-Assets should be stored in either text or JSON formats
+Assets should be stored in either text or YAML formats